Bigmouth buffalo

 A 2019 study documented and validated their late maturity, centenarian longevity, and that several populations in northwestern Minnesota are composed mainly (85–90%) of individuals more than 80 years old, indicating recruitment failure since the 1930s.
 This newfound life history information published in 2019 defied pre-conceived notions of the species.
 A 2021 study from North Dakota also revealed a slow pace of life including late maturity, decadal episodic recruitment, declining population, and a relatively large group of old-growth individuals.
 A 2022 study from Saskatchewan, Canada revealed remarkable tendencies of the bigmouth buffalo including a supercentenarian lifespan, skip-spawning related to water levels, proximate mechanisms underlying failed recruitment, extreme episodic recruitment, and late maturity—all characteristics that make this species extremely vulnerable to overfishing, habitat degradation, and invasive species.
 Bigmouth buffalo are declining in Canada, and have been in steep decline in contiguous areas of the US, temporally associated with the rise of modern wasteful bowfishing in the 21st century.

 Bigmouth buffalo life history attributes, including the ability to survive several decades with no successful recruitment (i.e. episodic recruitment), are more pronounced than other long-lived freshwater fishes, including sturgeon and paddlefish.
 Such long-lived fish species are periodic strategists and require time to successfully sustain themselves by surviving to periods in which favorable environmental and biotic conditions arise for booms in reproduction and subsequent recruitment through the predation gauntlet.
 Unregulated, unmanaged and wasteful lethal fisheries are not compatible with their biology, yet such fisheries have come to exist in the 21st century in the United States and the species is declining.
 Canada on the other hand, has long-enforced protections for bigmouth buffalo.
 Exemplifying the lack of management in the United States, as of 2025 anglers with a standard fishing license in Minnesota can take bigmouth buffalo in unlimited numbers statewide, including from within a National Wildlife Refuge system of the United States Fish and Wildlife Service.
-A 2024 study set in eastern Minnesota analyzed the exploited population of bigmouth buffalo and their spawning migration at Rice Lake National Wildlife Refuge across several years.
-Although the population of bigmouth buffalo migrates and spawns annually, a successful pulse of reproduction has not occurred since the late 1950s.
+A 2024 study set in eastern Minnesota analyzed the population of bigmouth buffalo and their spawning migration at Rice Lake National Wildlife Refuge across years.
+Although the population of bigmouth buffalo migrates and spawns annually, a major pulse of successful reproduction has not occurred since the late 1950s.
 With a median age of 79 years as of 2024, and greater than 99.7% of individuals hatched before 1972, these bigmouth buffalo at Rice Lake National Wildlife Refuge make up one of the oldest known populations of animal on earth.